 In January 2020, the FDA granted approval of avapritinib under the brand name AYVAKIT for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
 In September 2020, the FDA granted accelerated approval to pralsetinib under the brand name GAVRETO for the treatment of adult patients with metastatic RET fusion-positive NSCLC as detected by an FDA approved test, and the European Commission granted conditional marketing authorization to avapritinib under the brand name AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
+In December 2020, the FDA granted a subsequent accelerated approval for GAVRETO, expanding the labeled indications to include adult and pediatric patients 12 years of age and older with advanced or metastatic RET-mutant MTC who require systemic therapy, or with advanced or metastatic RET fusion-positive thyroid cancer who require systemic therapy and who are radioactive iodine-refractory (if radioactive iodine is appropriate).

-Through September 30, 2020, our revenue consisted of sales of AYVAKIT, GAVRETO and collaboration revenue under our collaborations with Roche and CStone and license agreement with Clementia.
-Collaboration revenue includes amounts that were recognized related to upfront payments, milestone payments, the equity premium from Roche, and amounts due to us for supply of inventory (under our collaboration and license agreements), research and development services, and license revenue under our license agreement with Clementia.
+For the three months ended March 31, 2021, our revenue consisted of sales of AYVAKIT/AYVAKYT, GAVRETO and collaboration revenue under our collaborations with Roche and CStone.
+Collaboration revenue for the three months ended March 31, 2021 includes amounts that were recognized related to milestone payments, and amounts due to us for supply of inventory and research and development services.

-In the future, we expect to record revenue from a combination of sales of AYVAKIT/AYVAKYT, GAVRETO and any current or future drug candidates for which we receive marketing approval, royalties on drug sales and cost reimbursements, as well as upfront, milestone, profit sharing, royalty and other payments, if any, under any current or future collaborations and licenses, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
-We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of product sales, license fees, research and development services and related reimbursements, payments for manufacturing services, and option fees, milestone payments or other payments under our collaboration or license agreements, if any.
+In the future, we expect to generate revenue from a combination of sales of AYVAKIT/AYVAKYT, GAVRETO and any current or future drug candidates for which we receive marketing approval, royalties on drug sales, upfront, milestone, profit sharing and other payments, if any, under any current or future collaborations and licenses, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
+We expect that any revenue we generate will fluctuate from quarter to quarter as a result of the timing and amount of product sales, license fees, research and development services, payments for manufacturing services, and option fees, milestone payments or other payments under our collaboration or license agreements, if any.